Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null Can you put gel coat over epoxy fairing below the waterline?
+Q: Can you put gel coat over epoxy fairing below the waterline?
 Polyester fairing is not recommended below the water line.
 What is the solution for repairs such as deep scratches and gouges etc. thanks, Jeff C

 2 years ago